 A common difference between Africanized and European honey bees is their choice of nest locations.
 Africanized honey bees are less selective when seeking out a potential nesting site.
 Colonies are smaller and have been found in water meter boxes, cement blocks, barbeque grills, cavities in the ground, and hanging exposed from tree limbs.
 European honey bees are rarely found in these locations as they prefer larger nesting sites like chimneys and tree hollows.
 Humans inadvertently provide multiple nesting sites for these bees, which is the primary reason Africanized honey bees are frequently encountered by humans.

 Africanized honey bee venom is no more dangerous than that of domestic honey bees.
 However, these bees will attack in greater numbers, which poses more danger to humans.
-If you notice activity from these bees nearby, it’s important to always contact your local bee removal experts.
+If an Africanized honey bee hive is suspected, it is recommended to contact a professional bee removal company.